MRtrix3/mrtrix3/docs/reference/commands/mrregister.rst

 -  **-rigid_scale factor** use a multi-resolution scheme by defining a scale factor for each level using comma separated values (Default: 0.25,0.5,1.0)

--  **-rigid_niter num** the maximum number of iterations.
+-  **-rigid_niter num** the maximum number of gradient descent iterations per stage.
 This can be specified either as a single number for all multi-resolution levels, or a single value for each level.
 (Default: 1000)

 -  **-rigid_metric type** valid choices are: diff (intensity differences), Default: diff